mesosphere/mesos-dns/tools/README.md

+# Tools

-just a quick tool to help w/benchmarking
+Just a quick tool to help with benchmarking.